coredns/coredns.io/content/plugins/file.md

 * **ZONES** zones it should be authoritative for.
 If empty, the zones from the configuration block are used.

-If you want to round robin A and AAAA responses look at the *loadbalance* middleware.
+If you want to round robin A and AAAA responses look at the *loadbalance* plugin.

 TSIG key configuration is TODO; directive format for transfer will probably be extended with TSIG key information, something like `transfer out [ADDRESS...] key [NAME[:ALG]] [BASE64]`